 To get a good sense of what the Philippines is like, I suggest staying here for 3-4 weeks at least.
 Here’s a sample 3-week itinerary to the Philippines, covering provinces in Luzon and Visayas.

-Best Philippine tourist attractions to visit
+Best tourist attractions in the Philippines

 There are 81 provinces in the Philippines, so there’s actually a lot of places you can go to.
 Being an archipelago made up of 7000+ islands, this country naturally has a lot of great beaches, as well as snorkeling, diving and surfing spots.
 The most obvious thing you should do here is island hop!